ortizo-117/SCI_Map/README.md

 11. TimeSinceInjury_Comparison.csv: Statistical results for Time since Injury comparison
 12. ChronologicalAge_Comparison.csv: Statistical results for age comparisons

+These output files should be shared with the primary investigating group for the meta analysis of the data.

 ### Step 8: Structural Analyses

 We will be using some new scripts to compile the data into certain formats for specific statistical analyses in R and RStudio.
 The scripts will compile data about the various cortical measurements, intracranial volume, subcortical volumes, and cortical thickness.